taohan10200/FengWu-GHR.onnx/README.md

 Download sample input from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/thanad_connect_ust_hk/EmLxeXdC2a5NlJ0RW5ZHyvEBCuFcABtk5Z3SqbIGwEyK2w?e=8ZKuzU).

-> We support the grib format input, which  waives a complex data prepareness.
+> We support the input with grib format, which  waives a complex data prepareness.
 What you should do is to organize your data as a packed grib file after you getting the initial field for ECMWF or other data sources.
 Below is a sample we provided:

 ```python
 import xarray as xr